shilangyu/AaC-pi/README.md

 Repository for the $\pi$ generation project for the Algorithms and Computability course at the MiNI faculty.

+Single-threaded and in-memory.
+Can generate $10^8$ digits of $\pi$ under 2 minutes on modern hardware.
+For implementation details see https://shilangyu.dev/AaC-pi/documentation.pdf.

 ## Building

 ### POSIX systems